Diane Zaino Chase: Archaeological career

 Chase has been conducting archaeological excavations since the 1970s, with a focus on the Ancient Maya.
 From 1979 to 1985 she conducted archaeological excavations with her husband at Santa Rita, Corozal.

 Since 1985, Chase and her husband have been the directors of the Caracol Archaeological Project in Belize.
 Their fieldwork conducted at Caracol over the past 30 years has resulted in significant contributions to the ongoing research into the Ancient Maya.
 Dr. Diane Chase has identified and excavated several burials.
 Significant finds at Caracol include the 1986 field season discovery of Altar 21, which recorded the defeat of Tikal by Caracol.
 The same year Altar 21 was discovered, two intact tombs were uncovered along with an intact tomb of a royal woman that was dated at 634 CE.
 Another royal tomb was discovered in 1993 that was dated to 537 CE.

-In 2008 Chase and her husband, along with biologist John Weishampel, received a grant from NASA to conduct a canopy penetrating radar called LiDAR.
+In 2007, Chase and her husband, along with biologist John Weishampel, received a grant from NASA to conduct a canopy penetrating radar called LiDAR.
 LiDAR uses remote sensing to see through the canopy and penetrate the ground to detect the archaeological ruins beneath the canopy.

 Chase has authored and co-authored many literary publications on Mesoamerican archaeology.
-Her knowledge in the field of Mayan archaeology has led to television programs to feature her in documentaries featuring Mayan history and archaeology.
+Her knowledge in the field of Mayan archaeology has led to television programs to feature her in documentaries featuring Mayan history and archaeology, including the television series Nova.
 Drs.
 Diane and Arlen Chase's archaeological fieldwork at Caracol included the stabilization of the structure Caana, the largest man-made structure in Belize.
 This led to the Belizean government to declare Caracol a National Park, and to pave a road into Caracol to allow for easier access for tourists.
-The site currently has nearly 20 visitors daily, with increased visitation in the spring.
+The site currently has nearly 100 visitors daily, even though it is located 52 miles from the nearest town.

-In a 2013 talk at the University of Minnesota, Diane and Arlen Chase talked about their most recent work at Caracol, including unexpected findings (such as cremated bodies and burned mirrors).
-They also showed the ways in which LIDAR has been critical in mapping the area, and showing the extent of the Caracol urban area.
-In an interview, Chase spoke at length about her career as an archaeologist.